Thai royal funeral: Prior to cremation

 A few days prior to the cremation ceremony, phusa mala officials will remove the body from the kot in order to remove the materials used during sukam sop, and re-wrap the body in a new shroud.
-In the past, the partially-decomposed flesh would also be removed and stripped from the bones, in order to be cremated separately, but embalming has rendered this process unnecessary.
+In the past, the partially-decomposed flesh, tendons and even the internal organs would also be removed and stripped from the bones, which was done by boiling the remains in the pot mixed with herbs and sandalwood in order to be cremated separately.
+This process was last performed in 1956 during the funeral of Queen Savang Vadhana, after all embalming has rendered this process unnecessary.
 The sukam sop materials, together with the bodily fluids collected in the tham phra buppho, are cremated in a small ceremony known as '.
 (This was not done for recent royal funerals where the body was placed in a coffin; the last time this ceremony happened was prior to the 2012 royal cremation of Princess Bejaratana.)

 The kot will be carried to the merumat or men on the day of the cremation ceremony (see below).
 Sometimes, however, the body might actually be moved from its place of enshrinement before the morning of the procession, in an unofficial step that is not part of the ceremonies.
 It takes place at night, somewhat secretly, leading the practice to be known as ' (lit. "stealing of the body").
 This is done out of necessity or for convenience, e.g. in cases where the site is far from the procession route, or, in modern times, where body is placed in a coffin rather than the kot.
 It is an old tradition dating back to the Ayutthaya kings which saves time for the royal funeral procession within hours.